 Skip to main content

-In Syria, the economic crisis and COVID-19 have compounded the humanitarian crisis caused by the war, with large numbers of people in desperate need of assistance.
+In Syria, the economic crisis has compounded the humanitarian crisis caused by the war, with greater numbers of people than ever in desperate need of assistance.

-MSF operates in Syria where we can, but ongoing insecurity and access constraints continue to severely limit our ability to provide humanitarian assistance that matches the scale of the needs.
-Our repeated requests for permission to operate in areas controlled by the Syrian Government have not been granted.
+We operate in Syria where we can, but ongoing insecurity and access constraints limit our ability to provide humanitarian assistance that matches the scale of the needs.

 Why are we here?